Cannabis Delivery Service Compliance Concerns

 - Alaska: Medical and recreational marijuana is legal, but delivery is not allowed.

 - Arizona: Medical marijuana delivery is permitted.
-Recreational delivery regulations still have to be created.
+Recreational marijuana is legal, but delivery regulations still have to be created.
+These regulations will not be created until January 2023 at the earliest.

-- Arkansas: Arkansas is a medical-only state and marijuana delivery is not allowed.
+- Arkansas: Arkansas is a medical-only state and marijuana delivery to qualifying patients and designated caregivers is allowed.

 - California: Both medical and recreational marijuana delivery have been allowed for over a decade.